 Consequently, the only group that Emperor Liu Zhao could easily reach and trust was eunuch, those imperial servants who had served him for a long time.

 Liu Zhao asked some eunuchs and his royal guards ambushed in a palace carefully, then he tricked Dou Xian and his main followers to come here, under the name of celebrating their military success.

 Afterward, Liu Zhao captured all of Xian’s followers and removed Xian’s military power; then he grounded the Empress Dowager Dou and commanded Xian and other powerful people of her clan to commit suicide.

 In the end, Zhao was told about how his adoptive mother Dou had framed up and murdered his birth mother and her entire clan; but he didn’t demote or punish the Empress Dowager Dou.
 After she passed away, she was still buried with Zhao’s father, using the ceremony of empress dowager.

 Now Liu Zhao was a 13-year-old emperor, who was already quite strong and decisive.

-Afterwards, he kept working diligently, as other good monarchs did in the history of China.
-He cared about civilians, lowered taxes, encouraged agriculture and selected qualified officers to make sure the government operated efficiently.
+Afterward, he kept working diligently, as other good monarchs did in the history of China.
+He cared about civilians, lowered taxes, encouraged agriculture, and selected qualified officers to make sure the government-operated efficiently.